teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * The value of the __FirstProduction__ column of the first nonterminal MUST be equal to one.
 * If the last nonterminal does not have any productions, its __FirstProduction__ column MUST be equal to the number of rows in the _Production_ table plus one.
 > Typically nonterminals with no productions are not allowed, but the format supports encoding grammars that cannot be used for parsing.
-* A nonterminal with the `HasSpecialName` flag set MUST have a corresponding row in the _SpecialName_ table.

 > Before accessing the productions of a nonterminal, readers MUST ensure that the nonterminal actually has productions.
 Typically nonterminals with no productions are not allowed, but the format supports encoding grammars that cannot be used for parsing.